 (iii) Equipment Management

 The Restaurant Manager also must look after the maintenance and repair of the restaurant’s equipment.
 When there is a need for replacement, placing orders for machinery and its installation also falls on the manager’s shoulder.

 3. Accomplishing Restaurant’s Human Resource Objectives

 The restaurant manager must perform the Human Resource functions which include hiring, selecting, training, planning, monitoring, appraising, reviewing job contributions, planning and evaluating compensation actions, and enforcing policies and procedures among the staff.
 A Restaurant Manager should make the weekly schedule for employees making sure all shifts are covered.

 Staff Hiring – First the manager has to reach out to various portals on which they could announce that their restaurant is hiring with the specific job profile for the multiple positions.
 The candidates are then shortlisted for the multiple rounds of interviews that have to be conducted by the managers, and the final round has to be undertaken by the Managing Director of the restaurant.

-Staff Training- The induction program has to be conducted by the manager post-hiring where the restaurant’s profile and work guidelines are shared in details.
+Staff Training- The induction program has to be conducted by the manager post-hiring where the restaurant’s profile and work guidelines are shared in detail.
 Then the training of the selected candidates starts for a particular period as decided by the restaurant’s terms and conditions.

-Employee Assessment- Assessing the restaurant employees’ performance is also an integral part of the Restaurant Manager duties.
+Employee Assessment- Assessing the restaurant employees’ performance is also an integral part of the Restaurant Manager’s duties and responsibilities.
 The manager should assign specific tasks to each of the employees for clarity.

 Enforcing Policies- The Restaurant Manager should also ensure the restaurant’s HR policies are in place and are implemented.

 In a fast-paced, moving restaurant, usually, when there is a larger team, there is a possibility that conflicts might arise.
 But it is very important that these conflicts are dealt with immediately after negotiations from both sides of the parties.
-So in such a scenario, the role of a restaurant manager is also to mediate and resolve employee conflicts by listening to the story of both the sides.
+So in such a scenario, the role of a restaurant manager is also to mediate and resolve employee conflicts by listening to the story of both sides.